General Questions about Plexus Products

 |NSF||Why are Plexus products not certified by NSF (National Sanitation Foundation)?||

 Plexus has many manufacturing quality controls in place, and has made a business decision to not pay for this certification.

-Do Plexus products contain the following ingredients?
-(Please note product ingredients can be found on the product labels or Supplement Facts.
+This table shows whether Plexus products generally contain the following ingredients (product ingredients can be found on the product labels or Supplement Facts).

 |Rice||Rice protein (not rice) is used in Lean and other products as a flowing agent.|